statmike/What-Is-SAS/README.md

 - [X] rewrite the process file against new file structure
   - [X] viya_procs has some sas 9 products listed (VS has SAS/STAT)
 - [X] move common functions to a common/commons.py file and import throughout modules: myreader, mywriter
-- [ ] tie exisitng graphs to new data structure
+- [X] tie existing graphs to new data structure
   - [ ] graph for platform + products
   - [ ] graph for platform + products + procedures/actionSets
     - [ ] version with relationships added